Education and Professional Standing

 Dr. Webert's clinical interests include transfusion medicine, benign hematology, and hemostasis and coagulation.

-Dr. Kathryn Webert is an Associate Professor with the Department of Medicine and the Department of Molecular Medicine and Pathology, and an investigator with the McMaster Transfusion Research Program.
-She is the Medical Director of Utilization for Canadian Blood Services.
+Dr. Kathryn Webert is an Associate Professor with the Department of Medicine and the Department of Molecular Medicine and Pathology, and an investigator with the McMaster Centre for Transfusion Research.
+She is the Medical Director and Special Advisor for Pharma Protein Products.
 Dr. Webert is involved in teaching medical residents within the Hematology, Internal Medicine, Pathology and Transfusion Medicine residency programs.